 How we performed against competitors

-Please bear in mind that all of these figures are for performance for the full three years from January 2013 to December 2015, so if you haven’t invested for that long, these will not reflect your portfolio returns.
+Please bear in mind that these figures are for performance for October 2012 to September 2015, so if your investment dates with us don’t match this period, then these will not reflect your portfolio returns.

 The Nutmeg approach